 Genomic profile of the tumor.

 Genomic testing helps identify the genes responsible for ovarian cancer tumor development and can provide patients with vital information about available treatment options.
-There are several types of molecular genomic tests that provide the most complete and accurate representation of the genomic profile of ovarian cancer cells and accurately reflect cancer genes, especially those that cause growth and spread of the tumor.
+There are several types of molecular genomic tests (to see all the list of molecular tests in Israel) that provide the most complete and accurate representation of the genomic profile of ovarian cancer cells and accurately reflect cancer genes, especially those that cause growth and spread of the tumor.
 The test helps our oncology physicians select out of all possible treatments the most effective against the specific genetic expression identified in the analysis and adapt it to the patient.

 Precision medicine for chemotherapy correction.